Gwen-Bradbury/MS3/README.md

 - Errors on the HTML validator relate to the python in the HTML documents and only having a Doctype on base.html.
 The other HTML pages extend from this one.

-- There were no Errors on the CSS validator.
+- There were no Errors or Warnings on the CSS validator.
 <p>
     <a href="http://jigsaw.w3.org/css-validator/check/referer">
         <img style="border:0;width:88px;height:31px"